Finite-size corrections to Fermi's golden rule: I. Decay rates: Two-body decay:

-In the right-hand side of Eq.\,$(\ref{pi-mucorrelation})$, the integration region of the momentum ${\vec p}_{C}$ is that of the complete set and is reduced to the smaller one if the integrand $|\mathcal{M}|^2$ vanishes in some kinematical region.
-This happens for the amplitude of plane waves at the asymptotic region $ \text{T}=\infty$, which includes the delta function, $\delta^{(4)}(\delta p)$, from the integration over $x$ reflecting the conservation law of kinetic energy and momentum.
-The phase space of the final state becomes proportional to the initial energy, then.
-Now in the right-hand side of Eq.\,$(\ref{pi-mucorrelation})$, the coordinates are fixed and are not integrated.
-Thus the correlation function $\Delta_{A,C}(\delta x)$ does not include $\delta^{(4)}(\delta p)$, and ${\vec p}_c$ is integrated over the whole region..
+On the right-hand side of Eq. \eqref{eq131}, the integration region of the momentum $\vec{p}_C$ is that of the complete set and is reduced to the smaller one if the integrand $|\mathcal{M}|^2$ vanishes in some kinematical region.
+This happens for the amplitude of plane waves at the asymptotic region $T=\infty$, which includes the delta function, $\delta^{(4)}(\delta p)$, from the integration over $x$, reflecting the conservation law of kinetic energy and momentum.
+The phase space of the final state then becomes proportional to the initial energy.
+On the right-hand side of Eq. \eqref{eq131}, the coordinates are fixed and are not integrated.
+Thus the correlation function $\Delta_{A,C}(\delta x)$ does not include $\delta^{(4)}(\delta p)$, and $\vec{p}_C$ is integrated over the whole region.

 Because the probability is finite, integration variables can be interchanged.
-For $\tilde m^2=m_A^2 - m_C^2 \geq 0$ and a real $p_A$, \cite{Ishikawa-Tobita,Ishikawa-Tobita-prl1,Ishikawa-Tobita-prl2}, and from Appendix C,
+For $\tilde{m}^2 = m_A^2-m_C^2\geq 0$ and a real $p_A$, \cite{23,24,26,27}, and from Appendix C,